Luthen Rael: Season 1

 Luthen also visits Saw Gerrera, where he attempts to hire Gerrera's rebel cell to act as air support for a raid on an Imperial power station at Spellhaus organized by Anto Kreegyr, but is turned away.
 Later when Gerrera changes his mind, Luthen advices him against it after learning from Lonni that the ISB is aware of the attack.
 While returning to Coruscant, Luthen escapes from an Imperial patrol, destroying several TIE fighters and a tractor beam.
 After Cassian's adoptive mother Maarva dies, a funeral is announced to be held on Ferrix.
 Luthen, Vel, Cinta, and Dedra all believe Cassian will attend and they seek to either capture or kill him.
-Luthen travels to Ferrix where a protest is held against Dedra's Imperial occupation of the planet.
-The protest turns violent after Maarva's final recorded words are played, rallying the populace to fight the Empire.
+Luthen travels to Ferrix where the funeral is being held.
+The funeral turns into an uprising after Maarva's final recorded words are played, rallying the populace to fight the Empire.
 Moved by the rebellion on Ferrix, Luthen returns to his ship where Cassian is waiting.
 Knowing of Luthen's intentions in Ferrix, Cassian offers a choice: Luthen can either kill him or take him in, to which Luthen smiles.